Fellows of Senate

 David William Turner

-Mr David Turner is a Fellow of Senate elected by and from the graduates of the University of Sydney, for four years, from 1 December 2009 to 30 November 2013.
+Mr David Turner was a Fellow of Senate, elected by and from the graduates of the University of Sydney, for four years, from 1 December 2009 to 30 November 2013.

-David is a member of the following Senate committees:
+David was a member of the following Senate committees:

 - Chair Appointments Committee (from 6 December 2010)

 Fellow of Senate, 2009 - 2013